gakhov/pdsa/docs/rank/qdigest.rst

 ---------------

-Given a fraction ``q`` from [0, 1], the quantile query is about to find the value whose rank in sorted sequence of the ``n`` values is ``q * n``.
+Given a fraction ``q`` from [0, 1], the quantile query is about to find the value whose rank in a sorted sequence of the ``n`` values is ``q * n``.